Orville Jenkins Articles Menu

 The claim that a modern Greek scholar speaks the ancient form of the language as a mother tongue may be some overstatement of that sort, or a simple misunderstanding of the publisher who wrote the liner notes.

-Koine -- A Period in Language History
+Koine – A Period in Language History

 Linguists and historians use the term "Koine" as a working term for a general period and style of language which was very fluid.
-It was never a word for a specific dialect of form of the language at the time we refer to.
+It was never a word for a specific dialect or form of the language at the time we refer to.

 The name comes from the same sort of usage as we have in the Latin "Vulgate," meaning the "common" (colloquial) tongue.